tedkeen78/multisig-escrow/README.md

 * `audience` must be set to the domain that the web app is accessed by and must have the protocol and port number.
 This is used by Persona.

-* `approot` must be set to the path the web app is accessed by.
-This must be changed if you're hosting this app under a subdirectory by an nginx proxy redirect for example.
+* `subdir` can sett to the path the web app is accessed by.
+This can be used if you're hosting this app under a subdirectory by an nginx proxy redirect for example.

 * `trust_proxy` can be set to true to trust "X-Forwarded-Proto", "X-Forwarded-Host", and "X-Forwarded-For" headers.
 This is an Express